coding-sourabh/bugEater/README.md

-Table script is under resource foder in src
+Table script is under resource foder in src.